hasansajedi/medicationsApp/readme.md

 ## Docs
 The documentation endpoint is available under docs endpoint.
 URL: http://127.0.0.1:8005/docs

+## Frontend
+The frontend is accessible at http://localhost:3000/.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.